-For this pudding, we need thick curd or say Greek yogurt.
-This is because yogurt has a lot of water content which makes it sour.
+For making Bhapa Doi, we need thick curd.
+This is because curd has a lot of water content which makes it sour.
 Once this water is removed from the yogurt, sourness also goes away and it becomes ideal for converting it into a sweet dish.
-You can use storebought Greek yogurt or can make it at home also.
 For preparing hung curd, put the yogurt in a strainer and keep the strainer on a bowl which will collect all the whey (water from the curd).
 Do not throw away this whey as it is very nutritious.
 Details of how to use this whey and how to make hung curd, click here.

 Today, I am making it with spices and nuts only.
 I have added cardamom powder, saffron, slivered almonds and blanched pistachios.

-First time when I made this pudding, I made it in the oven using Bain-marie (or water bath) method, that is baked the yogurt on water bath.
+The first time when I made this pudding, I made it in the oven using Bain-marie (or water bath) method, that is baked the yogurt on a water bath.
 It took almost 45 minutes, which is a pretty long time.
-Then recently I came across Opos method of cooking, wherein, the same pudding gets ready in just 15 minutes.
-When I made this pudding following Opos method, I was mesmerised.
+Then recently I came across the Opos method of cooking, wherein, the same pudding gets ready in just 15 minutes.
+When I made this pudding following the Opos method, I was mesmerized.
 Exactly after 15 minutes, it came out perfect, got unmoulded beautifully without any running the knife around the pudding.
 Though I checked for the doneness by inserting a knife but actually there was no need of doing so.
 This method of making pudding is FLAWLESS.
-This is similar to Bain marie method only but Pressure Cooker replacing the oven and hence reducing the time to one third.
+This is similar to Bain Marie method only but Pressure Cooker replacing the oven and hence reducing the time to one third.
 Really, it is amazing.
-Once you make it following Opos you wouldn’t like to go for any other method.
-Atleast I don’t.

 Initially, it may appear to you that there are too many steps but actually it is a very simple method.
 Steps are given in detail so as to help you to understand the method clearly.
 Please follow the instructions given in the Method and Notes below for desired results.

 - Take a round vessel of steel or aluminium, preferably of 4″ or 5″.
-Whatever vessel you choose but ensure that it fits into your pressure cooker.
 Grease it with clarified butter.
 Keep it aside.

 - Add condensed milk and whisk again.

-- Pour the mixture into the greased vessel.
+- Mix everything nicely.
+And pour the mixture into the greased vessel.

-- Sprinkle the reserved pistachios and almonds on the top.
+- Sprinkle some pistachios and almonds on the top.